Eisdaemon/Bwinf-Bewertung/Linux/Command_Explanation.md

 #### ip.sh
 Execute as Sudo.
-Applies the network rules preventing access to websites besides contest.informatik-olympiade.de for the account ioiuser
+Applies the network rules preventing access to websites besides contest.informatik-olympiade.de for the account ioiuser.

 #### ip_away.sh
-Drops all network ruley
+Drops all network rules.

 #### ioi.sh
 A tool to control the daily reset of the ioiuser.